 Welcome to yet another popular international dish.
 This time, it’s Japchae, which literally is the most popular Korean stir-fry glass noodle.

-The good things about Japchae are its vibrant colors in ingredients, the balance between soy sauce flavor and mirin sweetness.
-Then there are also the fragrant of garlic and all the natural sweetness and crisp of carrot, spinach, beansprout, mushroom and any other seasonal vegetables you’re using.
+The good things about Japchae are its vibrant colors in ingredients, the balance between soy sauce flavor, and mirin sweetness.
+Then there are also the fragrant of garlic and all the natural sweetness and crisp of carrot, spinach, beansprout, mushroom, and any other seasonal vegetables you’re using.

 I was first introduced to Japchae through a Korean drama – Full house years ago.
 Back then, we didn’t have access to rib eye and such tender meat, so just fried tofu to replace the protein.
-Then for the veggies, I would sometimes switching one out for another on hand: say slice green bean instead of bean sprout, mustard green or bok choy instead of spinach, straw mushroom in place of shiitake…
+Then for the veggies, I would sometimes be switching one out for another on hand: say slice green bean instead of bean sprout, mustard green or bok choy instead of spinach, straw mushroom in place of shiitake…

-You can tweak and modify the recipe to make it vegan, dairy -free, etc. Easy enough, right?
+You can tweak and modify the recipe to make it vegan, dairy-free, etc. Easy enough, right?
 The recipe already come with default gluten-free since dangmeyon – the noodle being used is made out of sweet potato, kind healthier than most starch.